cashcrane/ProjectPortfolio/README.md

 # **Data Analytics & Business Intelligence Portfolio**

+## **About Me**
 Welcome to my professional portfolio!
-I'm a **Data Professional** with expertise in **Python, SQL, Power BI, R, machine learning, FastAPI, Smartsheet**, and **front-end development**.
+I'm Benjamin Crane, a **Data Professional** with a background in Industrial Engineering from Georgia Tech (#1 ranked program in the U.S.) and a passion for **data science, AI, Machine Learning, and Automation**.
+I have expertise in **Python, SQL, Power BI, R, machine learning, FastAPI, Smartsheet**, and **front-end development**.
+Fluent in both English and Spanish, with a Minor in Spanish, I bring a global perspective to analytics and problem-solving.
 My experience spans analytics, process automation, and machine learning, with a focus on creating impactful solutions for business challenges.
 This portfolio showcases a variety of projects, highlighting my ability to:

 - **Analyze and visualize data** to drive business decisions.
 - **Automate mundane processes** using Python, machine learning, and AI tools.